-Most responses of newborns and infants are reflexive in nature.
-For instance, if you stroke their cheek, they turn their head, or when you put a finger in their mouth, they start sucking it.
+Most responses of newborns or infants are reflexive.
+For example, when their cheek is stroked, they may turn their head on the same side, or when a finger is put in their mouth, they begin to suck on it.
 These are called primitive reflexes.

-In this post, we tell you about Moro or startle reflex, what it looks like, what triggers it, and more.
+Read this post to learn about the Moro (startle) reflex, what it looks like, how it is initiated, and more.

 What Is A Moro Reflex In Infants?

 Moro or startle reflex is a type of involuntary response seen in newborns.
 It usually occurs when a baby is startled by a loud noise or movement (2).
-The reflex was first described by Dr. Ernst Moro, an Austrian physician, and since then, it is also called the Moro reflex (3).
+The reflex was first described by Dr. Ernst Moro, an Austrian physician, and since then, has been called the Moro reflex (3).